 Like the school, the Primary Health Center, Manderegi, also does not have water despite the vast, underground water table in this community.

 Umar Saidu, the head of the clinic who was transferred to the centre four months ago, told The ICIR that water is a big challenge because the clinic spends about ₦350 weekly to pay women in the community to supply water from the stream or from the water taps at Nestle’s gate.

 That is how the health centre has been able to prevent the outbreak of water-borne diseases at the clinic.

-WHO estimates a minimum daily entitlement of 20 litres of water per day for every individual to take care of basic hygiene needs including food hygiene, apart from laundry and bathing that require a large quantity of water.
+The World Health Organisation, WHO estimates a minimum daily entitlement of 20 litres of water per day for every individual to take care of basic hygiene needs including food hygiene, apart from laundry and bathing that require a large quantity of water.
 Most residents of Manderegi instead wake up every morning thinking about where to get water to meet basic water need.

 Burden bearers of Manderegi

 The Manderegi community has experienced a persistent water scarcity for over twenty years.
 Despite, several borehole projects launched by the federal government within this period, their usefulness has been short-lived.